Carleton House – Year 3 Instrumental Music Lessons

 Logistical & resource considerations

 Please note that it is impossible for every child to move forward with lessons in their first choice instrument.
-For example: Drums is a very popular choice among children.
+For example: Percussion is a very popular choice among children.
 Due to there only being one drum kit in school, and one teacher within the allotted time, we unfortunately cannot satisfy all requests.
 There are are also space and logistical considerations that can affect final instrument choices.
 The professional judgement of our teachers will be the primary consideration in this instance.

 Lessons, Orchestra & Examinations